One of the most difficult adjustments many rising leaders make is the transition from the “doing mode” to the “leading mode.”

 Things You’re Terrible At Tasks: Maybe you have no design skills, so it takes you six times as long to create slides for routine presentations.
 It’s better to delegate that task to someone on your team who’s more equipped to do the work quickly and well.

-Time-Sensitive Tasks: Maybe it would be better if you handled all of the tasks belonging to a time-sensitive project, but if you won’t have time to complete it doing it all on your own, find ways to delegate parts of that task to other members of your team.
+Time-Sensitive Tasks: As Harvard Business Review explains it, maybe it would be better if you handled all of the tasks belonging to a time-sensitive project, but if you won’t have time to complete it doing it all on your own, find ways to delegate parts of that task to other members of your team

 11 Delegation Tips for Leaders